kch042/I2P-Mini-Project-2/README.md

 - Spec 4: Add a new trap
 - Spec 5: Extra Function

-Note: The resource folder (including images, audio, etc.) is not uploaded
+Note: The resource folder (including images, audio, etc.) is not uploaded.